We’re hiring! Join our team as a Founding AI Engineer 🚀

 • Add a reviewer to a pull request

-• Update the title of a pull request
+• Approve or reject a pull request

 • Post a comment on an issue

-• Create a GitHub/Linear issue
+• Add a label to an issue

 Start a free trial